-This bill amends the Code of West Virginia to establish that vaccinations for all citizens, including children, adolescents, and adults, are voluntary.
-It eliminates all compulsory immunization requirements, meaning that no individual will be mandated to receive vaccinations as a condition for school enrollment, attendance, or employment.
-The bill also stipulates that parents of newborns may request immunization information, but it is not required to be provided unless requested.
+This bill amends the Code of West Virginia to establish that vaccinations for school children, adolescents, and adults are voluntary, effectively eliminating all compulsory immunization requirements.
+It removes the mandates that previously required immunizations against diseases such as chickenpox, hepatitis B, measles, and others for school enrollment, attendance, or employment.
+The bill also stipulates that parents of newborns may request immunization information, but it is no longer a requirement for admission to public, private, or parochial schools or state-regulated child care centers.

 Statutes affected: Introduced Version: 16-3-4